 Analysis and Test Results

 For this metric, we considered three main aspects of design that influence the overall comfort of a hip bag.
 The buckle placement, strap material and width, and the feel of the pack itself against the body were all incorporated into the scoring of this metric.
-Packs with a buckle that rests right on the hip bone generally scored a bit lower, since this has the potential to cause chafing and pain after a while.
+A buckle resting right on the hip bone can cause chafing or pain, so these generally scored lower.
 The BuyAgain and Everest Signature both have buckles that rest right on the hip, lowering their overall score.
-The Adidas National and the Tinyat Travel both have buckles that are slightly forward of the hip, which made them more comfortable overall.
+The Adidas National and the Tinyat Travel both have buckles that are slightly forward of the hip, which makes them more comfortable overall.

 The waist straps on almost all of these packs are made of nylon webbing.
-Some are rougher than others, which also can cause chaffing and just generally feels less comfortable.
-We loved the feel of the waist belt on the Adidas National as well as the WATERFLY Slim.
+Some are rougher than others, which can cause chafing, and generally feel less comfortable.
+We loved the feel of the waist belt on the Adidas National as well as the Waterfly Slim.
 Both of these packs had softer, slightly narrower webbing than we preferred.
-In terms of padding and general feel, the Tinyat and the WATERFLY Slim both felt great against the body, whether worn in front or back.
+In terms of padding and general feel, the Tinyat and the Waterfly Slim both felt great against the body, whether worn in front or back.
 These packs are long and narrow with a tiny bit of padding in the back, which makes them low profile and comfortable.
 The Veckle Clear was one of our least favorites in this metric because the plastic material felt a bit sticky against the skin, especially on warm days or when exercising.

 Though this is a fairly subjective category, we considered the overall construction of the pack plus the number of color and pattern options available.
 We also passed out the packs to our friends to see which ones were popular and which ones fell short.

 The lower-scoring packs in this metric fell short because of their shape and overall design.
 The BuyAgain pack had a rounded shape that we found to be fairly unflattering when worn in the back.
 It also had a basic, slightly clunky design that left us a little disappointed.
-The SoJourner, though it comes in lots of fun patterns and colors, also fell short in terms of shape and fit.
-It is tapered so that it is narrower at the bottom, which makes it feel floppy and top-heavy.
+The SoJourner, though available in lots of fun patterns and colors, also fell short in terms of shape and fit.
+It is tapered so that it is narrower at the bottom, making it feel floppy and top-heavy.

-A pack that is highly adjustable means that it not only fits a wider variety of body types, but it also means that it can be worn in numerous, creative ways.
+A highly adjustable pack not only fits a wider variety of body types, but it can be worn in numerous creative ways.
 The downside to the super-adjustable options is that they have tons of excess webbing when fully tightened down.
-The packs with the largest range are the Everest Signature, the Herschel Fourteen and the BuyAgain.
-The waist belts on these three packs measure to be 48 inches, 36 inches, and 33 inches, respectively.
+The packs with the largest range are the Everest Signature, the Herschel Fourteen, and the BuyAgain.
+The waist belts on these three packs measure 48 inches, 36 inches, and 33 inches, respectively.

 The least-adjustable packs are the Veckle Clear and the Fitter's Niche, which only have 28 inches and 22 inches of range, respectively.
 The Fitter's Niche pack has quite a bit of elasticity to it, but this band tended to dig in when worn too tight.

-Our mission with this review is to not only guide you toward the perfect modern fanny pack to suit your on-the-go needs but also to remind the world that these packs are a highly functional and fashion-forward accessory.
-Though they haven't gotten the respect they deserve in the past, we feel that we are in the midst of a fanny pack revolution.
-If reading this review doesn't convince you that these packs are a convenient way to carry your personal items, we don't know what will.
-Whether you're heading out for an afternoon hike or its day six of a week-long music festival, a fanny pack has your back and will keep your supplies safe and easy to access.
-We hope that our enthusiasm for fanny packs will inspire you and guide you toward the right pack to suit your needs.
+Our mission with this review is to guide you toward the perfect modern fanny pack to suit your on-the-go needs and remind the world that these packs can be convenient and stylish accessories to boot.
+Though they haven't gotten the respect they deserve in the past, we feel we're in the midst of a fanny pack revolution.
+Whether you're heading out for an afternoon hike or it's day six of a week-long music festival, a fanny pack has your back (or front) and will keep your supplies close and easy to access.
+We hope that our enthusiasm for fanny packs will inspire and guide you toward the right pack to suit your needs.

 — Jane Jackson